GPU-accelerated LISA parameter estimation with full time domain response: Results

 Figs.~\ref{fig:THM_unequal}, \ref{fig:TPHM_unequal} show the results for the aligned-spin and precessing cases respectively, both including subdominant harmonics.
 It can be seen that the unequal-arm configuration leads to improved recovery of the ecliptic latitude and distance.

 Variations in the LISA arm lengths are intrinsically linked to the sky location of the source (see Eq.~\ref{eq:yslr}), meaning that additional amplitude and phase time-dependent modulations introduced by LISA’s breathing motion help to resolve degeneracies and improve measurement precision.
 The improved sky location together with the amplitude modulations helps to better constrain the distance.
-The angular resolution of LISA depends on sky location \cite{Cutler_1998}, and changes in ecliptic latitude and longitude influence the signal differently depending on the specific sky location.
-For the parameters considered here, a shift in latitude of $1º$ causes amplitude and phase variations in the TDI channels an order of magnitude larger than a shift in longitude, highlighting greater sensitivity for the latitude.
+The angular resolution of LISA depends on sky location \cite{Cutler_1998}, and changes in ecliptic latitude and longitude influence the signal differently depending on the specific sky location parameters.
+For the values considered here, a shift in latitude of $1^\circ$ causes amplitude and phase variations in the TDI channels an order of magnitude larger than a shift in longitude, highlighting greater sensitivity in the latitude.
 This role may vary across different sky locations, with the longitude becoming more sensitive.
 A comprehensive study of this behaviour across the celestial sphere is deferred to future work.
 Additionally, a more detailed analysis of how variations in orbital trajectories influence the recovery of the parameters is also left for subsequent investigation.

-The work of \cite{Katz_2022} also compared the effect of unequal arms with Bayesian inference but on galactic binaries.
+The work of \cite{Katz_2022} also compared the effect of unequal-arms with Bayesian inference but on galactic binaries.
 This study is the first to examine the effect on MBHB with generic spins, representing a significant advancement toward more realistic analyses with LISA.
-Future work will focus on more systematic investigations of unequal arms, as this area remains largely unexplored.
+Future work will focus on more systematic investigations of unequal-arms, as this area remains largely unexplored.